Erratic Liouvillian Skin Localization and Subdiffusive Transport: Sub-ballistic Sinai transport

-Finally, it is worth noting that, although the present discussion focuses on purely dissipative, single-particle dynamics, these insights provide a conceptual framework for understanding sub-ballistic transport in the full Liouvillian model under strong dissipation ($J \ll Q$, see Fig.~8), or in the many-particle bosonic model in the dilute limit where the mean occupation per site is small ($\langle a_n^\dagger a_n \rangle \ll 1$).
-In these regimes, weak coherent hopping acts as a perturbation on top of the underlying Sinai-like dynamics, with coherence rapidly damped and exerting only a minor influence on the overall transport.
-In the many-particle case, a mean-field analysis~\cite{LS7} suggests that subdiffusive behavior persists as long as the lattice remains dilute and nonlinear hopping effects are negligible (see Appendix~C for technical details).
+Finally, it is worth noting that, although the present discussion focuses on single-particle dynamics, these insights provide a conceptual framework for understanding sub-ballistic transport in the many-particle bosonic model in the dilute limit where the mean occupation per site is small ($\langle a_n^\dagger a_n \rangle \ll 1$).
+In the many-particle case, a mean-field analysis~\cite{LS7} suggests that subdiffusive behavior persists as long as the lattice remains dilute and nonlinear hopping effects are negligible (see Appendix~C for technical details). {Moreover, the strong trapping mechanism characteristic of Sinai-type dynamics---involving broad fluctuations of effective barriers and extremely slow escape processes -- has parallels with dynamical slowdowns in interacting disordered systems.
+In this sense, the single-particle picture developed here might offer a useful starting point for interpreting the emergence of glassy relaxation or maby-body-localization-like subdiffusive transport in denser interacting regimes, even though a full many-body analysis lies beyond the scope of the present work.}